28 - 0 - 0

 Gervonta Davis Bio

-Gervonta “Tank” Davis is not only one of the best fighters in boxing today, he’s also one of the hardest hitting.
-Davis, a 25-year-old southpaw from Baltimore, Maryland, is following the path of his promoter, Floyd Mayweather, on the road to pay-per-view stardom.
-Given his success thus far, the sky is the limit.
+Gervonta “Tank” Davis is not only one of the best fighters in boxing today, he’s also one of its biggest stars.
+Davis, a southpaw from Baltimore, Maryland, has dazzled fans all over with his elite boxing style and frightening power as he looks to establish a legendary legacy.

 "BOXING HAS SAVED MY LIFE"